Unlock Your Summer Savings with 20% Off Using Code SUMMER20@CHECKOUT!

-Sales of blue-light-blocking glasses have more than doubled since the beginning of the pandemic, according to recent polls.
-Remote work, online classes, and lockdowns have all meant more time in front of screens for many of us— and blue light glasses look like a good solution.
+Sales of blue-light-blocking glasses have definitely increased over the years according to recent polls.
+Remote work, online classes, and ai research have all meant more time in front of screens for many of us— and blue light glasses look like a good solution.

 But are the extra costs worth it?
 Or are these glasses just a gimmick?